 *This post contains affiliate links, which means I will receive a small percentage of sales, at no extra cost to you.
-Thank you for supporting me in my travels, and mission to encourage others to explore this incredible world and help to make it a better place!
+Thank you for supporting me in my travels, and my mission to encourage others to explore this incredible world and help to make it a better place!

 It certainly seemed normal when I was a child.
 West Germany and East Germany were separate nations, made so after the second World War.
 The city of Berlin itself was split into four quadrants: the French sector, British sector, US sector, and Soviet Union sector.
 It always seemed weird to me because the city of Berlin was solidly in the new communist country of East Germany.
 Hearing about the Berlin Wall, defections, escapes, and spy exchanges was part of my childhood, and as I got older and read spy novels, the Soviet Union was always the enemy.
 The KGB was a name to strike fear into a person’s heart, as ISIS does today.
 Defections of people seeking asylum in the USA seemed fairly frequent, and they were never turned down.